ufedojoa/townsquare/README.md

 1. **Ufedojo Atabo (Me)**: Software Engineer - Developed the entire dApp from the ground up, including both the frontend and the smart contracts.

-## Originality and Permissions

-- This submission is original work, solely owned by me.
-- No third-party trademarks or copyrighted material have been used without proper permission.

 ## Setting up